viney-shih/go-lock/README.md

 [![License](http://img.shields.io/badge/License-Apache_2-red.svg?style=flat)](http://www.apache.org/licenses/LICENSE-2.0)

 **go-lock** is a Golang library implementing an effcient read-write lock with the following built-in mechanism:
-- Spinlock
+- Mutex
 - Trylock
 - No-starve read-write solution

 Native `sync/Mutex` and `sync/RWMutex` are very powerful and reliable.
-However, it became a disaster if the lock was not released as expected or someone was holding the lock too long at the peak time.
-Dealing with those cases, **go-lock** provides TryLock and TryLockWithTimeout function in addition to Lock and Unlock.
+However, it became a disaster if the lock was not released as expected.
+Or someone was holding the lock too long at the peak time.
+It slowed down whole system.
+Dealing with those cases, **go-lock** implements TryLock, TryLockWithTimeout and TryLockWithContext function in addition to Lock and Unlock.
+It provides flexibility to control the resources.

 ## Installation